Super Bowl XXIII: Fourth quarter

 Montana then led an 11-play, 92-yard drive to score the winning touchdown.
 In order to calm his teammates in the huddle just before the final game-winning drive, Montana pointed into the stadium crowd and said, "Hey, isn't that John Candy?"
 The tactic worked, and the 49ers were able to drive down the field for the win.
 It became the defining moment of Montana's "Joe Cool" reputation.
 Assuming that the Bengals would expect him to throw the ball near the sidelines (to enable the receivers to step out of bounds to immediately stop the clock), Montana first threw a pair of completions in the middle of the field, one to Craig and one to tight end John Frank.
 His next pass went to the right sideline, 7 yards to Rice, which was then followed up by a pair of runs by Craig to reach their own 35-yard line.
 Montana then completed a 17-yard pass to Rice to advance to the Bengals 48-yard line, and followed it up with a 13-yard completion to Craig to move them to the 35-yard line.

-But on the next play, Montana threw his first incomplete pass of the drive, overthrowing Rice.
+On the next play, Montana threw his first incomplete pass of the drive, overthrowing Rice.
 After that, Cross committed an illegal man downfield penalty, which at the time was a 10-yard foul, moving the ball back to the 45 and bringing up second down and 20 with just 1:15 left in the game.
 But on the next play, Montana hit Rice with a 27-yard completion giving the 49ers the ball at the Cincinnati 18.
 An eight-yard pass to Craig then advanced San Francisco to the 10.
-Then with 39 seconds left, Montana finished the drive with a 10-yard TD pass to Taylor, giving the 49ers the lead for good.
+Then with 39 seconds left, Montana finished the drive with a 10-yard TD pass to Taylor on a post pattern down the middle of the field, giving the 49ers a 20–16 lead with just 34 seconds remaining.